What Does It Mean to be Yoked With Unbelievers?

 A secondary application relates to business, for a Christian businessperson to avoid forming partnerships with non-Christians.
 Again, there is wisdom in this as well, yet it is not unconditional either.

-Look at some of the contrasts that follow the illusion of a mismatched yoke:
+Look at some of the contrasts that follow the allusion of a mismatched yoke:

 - Right living versus wrong living